Island-Hopping Lifestyle Options Near Athens – Part II

 Rizes Hotel.
 14 roomy apartments with private terraces and 2 suites with private swimming pools comprise a tranquil hillside resort equipped also with a central pool, lounge, and restaurant-bar serving fabulous meals and cocktails.
 Yoga sessions are also a ‘must’ in this hotel.

 Pénde Suites & Natura Residences.
-From this new hospitality proposition, we will suggest the 5 ultra-simple suites near the beach of Livadakia and the two eco-friendly cottages with a panoramic sea view located between Kalo Ambeli and Vagia beaches.
+From this relatively new hospitality proposition, we will suggest the 5 ultra-simple suites near the beach of Livadakia and the two eco-friendly cottages with a panoramic sea view located between Kalo Ambeli and Vagia beaches.

 Things to do in Serifos

 For souvenir shopping, early dinner, and drinks, head to Chora on a hill built with cascading whitewashed examples of traditional Cycladic architecture.
 Walk the cobblestones connected like a maze and sprinkled with small boutiques, tiny bars, and restaurants (the casual version of them; the tavernas).
 Don’t forget to shop for hand-crafted ceramics at Kerameio, an amazing pottery studio in Kato Chora.
 Before sunset, find Ano Piazza – a cute square dominated by the neoclassical building of the Town Hall and the Church of St. Athanasios.
-On bright tables, chairs, and benches (mostly blue) the square’s outdoor cafés serve coffee, finger food, dessert, and most importantly a strong local liquor option called ‘rakomelo’ which is a heated-honey-and-high-in-alcohol raki mix; anecdotally described by Greeks as medicine for the regular cold or flu.
+On brightly colored tables, chairs, and benches (mostly blue) the square’s outdoor cafés serve coffee, finger food, dessert, and most importantly a strong local liquor option called ‘rakomelo’ which is a heated-honey-and-high-in-alcohol raki mix; anecdotally described by Greeks as medicine for the regular cold or flu.
 It’s sweet, so refrain from drinking too many shots, unless you really want to find yourself seriously drunk.
 Our recommendations for yummy bites and rakomelo there is the Ano Piazza café owned by photographer Katerina Kaloudi and the Stou Stratou café.
 Our favorite traditional restaurant in Chora is Marathoriza and later for drinks hit the terrace of the tiny cocktail bar Gaidaros (Greek word for donkey).
-Although nightlife isn’t strong, if you want to dance in the late hours, head down to the port of Livadi where Shark Club often has great guest DJs on the decks or to the 25-year-old Yacht Club Serifos bar.
-And for an unexpected dash of luxury, you can contact Serifos Travel that offers concierge services including helicopter transportation, water taxis, and more luxury villa suggestions.
+Although nightlife isn’t strong, if you want to dance in the late hours, head down to the port of Livadi where Shark Club often has great guest DJs on the decks, or to the 25-year-old Yacht Club Serifos bar.
+And for an unexpected dash of luxury, you can contact Serifos Travel which offers concierge services including helicopter transportation, water taxis, and more luxury villa suggestions.

-In maximum 30 minutes from Serifos the speed ferry will take you to the Port of Kamares on the island of Sifnos with a long heritage in sailing, yachting, and delicious local kitchen.
+In a maximum of 30 minutes from Serifos, the speed ferry will take you to the Port of Kamares on the island of Sifnos with a long heritage of sailing, yachting, and a delicious local kitchen.
 Hands down, it is a globally recognized culinary destination; the birthplace of Nikolaos Tselementes (1878–1958) author of the quintessential Greek cookbook that is still considered to be the ‘Bible’ of Greek cooking; a point of reference for restaurants and households.
 Their main village or town which is not called ‘Chora’, like in many Greek islands, but Apollonia (named after the ancient temple of Apollo that used to be there), is a super sleek example of Cycladic architecture with locals keeping every wall and detail pristine white and clean.
 This ‘boutique’ island is a favorite to a discerning clientele of Greek ship-owners, bohemian jetsetters, and sailors.
 Artemonas – allegedly named after the local ancient temple of god Apollo’s sister Artemis – is the second largest village.